Li Auto Inc. (LI) Stock: Assessing the Risk and Reward

 HSBC Securities gave a rating of “Buy” to LI, setting the target price at $35 in the report published on April 04th of the previous year.

-During the last 5 trading sessions, LI fell by -0.13%, which changed the moving average for the period of 200-days by -41.65% in comparison to the 20-day moving average, which settled at $23.60.
-In addition, Li Auto Inc. saw 16.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LI rose by +3.76%, which changed the moving average for the period of 200-days by -33.75% in comparison to the 20-day moving average, which settled at $23.87.
+In addition, Li Auto Inc. saw 20.39% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for LI